hidaj/SDNCockpit-Firewall/README.md

 - Device specification limits inbuilt security measures.
 - Issues of maintainability.
 - Due to the inexpensive nature the number of devices
-- can exponentially grow quickly.
+- Can exponentially grow quickly.

 These issues provide malicious actors attack vectors to the health centres business network, affecting service and potentially compromising patient information and safety.

-Network topology
+Network Topology

+I have defined a network to demonstrate my Firewall solution.
+There is a single switch connecting four networks, as demonstrated below

+s1 represents Switch 1
+h1 represents the Doctor Network. l1 represents the Patient Network. r1 represents the network hosting Patient Records. m1 represents a Public Access Point for patients and visitors.